-Pursuant to Sections 2210.009 and 2210.053(b) of the Texas Insurance Code, which require TDI to develop incentive programs to encourage authorized insurers to write insurance voluntarily to minimize the use of the Association as a means to obtain insurance, TWIA, in conjunction with TDI, is developing two initiatives: a Voluntary Coastal Windstorm Insurance Portal (VCWIP or the Portal) and a formal Depopulation Process.
+Pursuant to Sections 2210.009 and 2210.053(b) of the Texas Insurance Code, TDI is required to develop incentive programs to encourage authorized insurers to write insurance voluntarily to minimize the use of the Association as a means to obtain insurance.
+TWIA, in conjunction with TDI, has implemented a Voluntary Coastal Wind Insurance Portal (VCWIP or the Portal) and is researching a formal depopulation process.
 The goal of these programs is to assist TWIA policyholders in obtaining coverage from the private insurance market.
 In this way, TWIA policyholders may be able to access more comprehensive coverage and may be able to find coverage at a lower premium.

-Voluntary Coastal Windstorm Insurance Portal
+Voluntary Coastal Wind Insurance Portal

-A key element in TWIA's depopulation program is the Voluntary Coastal Windstorm Insurance Portal, which provides access to an online clearinghouse of insurance data.
+A key element in TWIA's depopulation program is the Voluntary Coastal Wind Insurance Portal, which provides access to an online clearinghouse of insurance data.
 In August 2013, TWIA staff presented to the Board a Clearinghouse Feasibility Study which examined various alternatives to encourage authorized insurers to voluntarily write business that is currently with TWIA.
 The study recommended the creation of an online facility through which insurers could obtain detailed information about current TWIA policies.
 Insurers can use the data to identify policies that meet their underwriting standards and that may be written in the voluntary market.
-The Board formed a sub-committee and assembled a working group of stakeholders to review and evaluate the proposed portal.
+The Board formed a sub-committee and assembled a working group of stakeholders to review and evaluate the clearinghouse concept.
 After several meetings of the working group and the subcommittee, the TWIA Board approved the Portal at their May 21, 2014 meeting.

-By making key insurance data available to private market insurance companies willing to write policies in the designated catastrophe area, the Portal will result in additional insurance options for TWIA policyholders.
+By making key insurance data available to private market insurance companies willing to write policies in the designated catastrophe area, the clearinghouse will result in additional insurance options for TWIA policyholders.
 Acceptance of any offers received is completely voluntary.
 TWIA updated its privacy policy to allow for the release of certain non-public information through the Portal, while also allowing policyholders the opportunity to opt out and limit the disclosure of their information.
-The new privacy notice was mailed to all policyholders and the opt-out period concluded.
+The new privacy notice was mailed to all policyholders and the opt-out period concluded in the third quarter of 2014.

 The Portal became available to TWIA member companies on Monday, November 10, 2014.
 Staff developed and implemented a plan to ensure effective and appropriate communications to each stakeholder group.
 Before activating the Portal, staff issued an agent bulletin containing VCWIP highlights, details of the Association's depopulation efforts and a detailed summary of the process (including steps TWIA member companies must take to access the Portal), a description of the agents' role related to handling potential offers of coverage for their clients, and copies of the updated privacy forms.
 The TWIA Agent Advisory Group (AAG) provided feedback about the process and communication plan prior to implementation.
-At this time, one member company has applied for access to the Portal.
+At this time, five member companies have applied for and received access to the Portal.